-We are also advancing our small molecule potassium secretagogue program, RDX013, for the potential treatment of hyperkalemia.
-Hyperkalemia is a common problem in patients with heart and kidney disease, particularly in patients taking common blood pressure medications known as RAAS inhibitors, which inhibit the renin-angiotensin-aldosterone system.
-Similar to our non-binder approach to lowering hyperphosphatemia with tenapanor, the goal of our RDX013 program is to lower elevated potassium with a much lower pill burden than potassium binders and to potentially provide advantages as a stand-alone agent or in combination with potassium binders.
+We are also advancing a small molecule potassium secretagogue program, RDX013, for the potential treatment of hyperkalemia.
+Hyperkalemia is a common problem in patients with heart and kidney disease, particularly in patients taking common blood pressure medications known as renin-angiotensin-aldosterone system ("RAAS") inhibitors.
+Similar to what we have done with tenapanor in developing a non-binder approach for the treatment of elevated serum phosphate levels, RDX013 is designed to offer a non-binder alternative to lowering elevated potassium with a much lower pill burden than potassium binders and we believe may provide significant advantages as a stand-alone agent or in combination with potassium binders.